Where are you located?

 Our process is to place families on new litters in the order we receive deposits.
 Once a litter is born, we will send out litter information containing parent pictures, your pick of the litter, pictures of the puppies, their birth date and anticipated going home date.
 At that point, you can decide if that litter matches your preferences or you would like to wait for the next one.

-We will send out photos at birth, 3 and 6 1/2 weeks so that you can watch the puppies grow!
+We will send out photos at 1 week, 3 weeks and 7 weeks so that you can watch the puppies grow!
 All immunizations and dewormings are done per vet’s schedule and socialization starts the day the puppies are born.
 Our babies are given much human handling.

 It is relatively easy to provide everyone with a gentle-natured Goldendoodle because our puppies take this quality from their parents.
 Our puppies are well known for sweet dispositions and people-loving personalities.